-Imagine a rugged hardtail MTB that’s ready to tame any XC trail or dirt circuit you have your sites on – and leave you with lots of holiday coin leftover.
+Imagine a rugged hardtail MTB that’s ready to tame any XC trail or dirt circuit you have your sight on – and leave you with lots of holiday coin leftover.
 The 2019 Talon is that bike.
-Check out the two build options and be amazed at what you can get for under a grand…
+Check out the three build options and be amazed at what you can get for under a grand…

 Who is this bike for?

 Giant Talon 1: Ideal for riders who are still learning the ropes but are already seriously falling in love with trails and know they will stick with it in the future.

 Talon 2: For a new mountain bike rider – one who is serious about tackling trails and dirt roads, and who needs a bike that will accommodate his/her improving skills.

 Talon 3: Aimed toward entry-level riders who prefer the least monetary commitment for a reliable, well-equipped bike.